Learning and Reconstructing Conflicts in O-RAN: A Graph Neural Network Approach: Conflict Graph Reconstruction in O-RAN

 The temporal graph serves as the structural backbone for the GraphSAGE neural network, where each vertex $v_t$ is mapped to a node, and its feature vector $\mathbf{x}_t$ becomes the input attribute for the first layer of the \ac{GNN}.
-Since we assume a temporal dependency limited to consecutive vertices, the neighborhood \(N(\mathbf{v}_t)\) of vertex $v_t$ only includes the previous time step $v_{t-1}$ and the next time step $v{t+1}$.
+Since we assume a temporal dependency limited to consecutive vertices, the neighborhood \(N(v_t)\) of vertex $v_t$ only includes the previous time step $v_{t-1}$ and the next time step $v_{t+1}$.
 The GraphSAGE framework processes the graph interactively in layers, where each layer updates the feature embedding of each vertex $v_t$ by aggregating information from its neighbors.
-At each layer \(k\), the feature embedding of vertex \(v_t\) denoted as \(\mathbf{h}_{v_t}^{(k)}\), is computed as follows: where \(\mathbf{W}^k\in \Re^{{d_{out}}\times{d_{in}}}\) is the learnable weight matrix at layer \(k\), \(\sigma\) is the non-linear activation function, \(\mathbb{E}\) represents the element-wise mean of the neighborhood \(N(v_t)\), and the $\cdot$ symbol represents the matrix multiplication operation.
+At each layer \(k\), the feature embedding of vertex \(v_t\) denoted as \(\mathbf{h}_{v_t}^{(k)}\), is computed as following the approach in~\cite{Hamilton2017InductiveGraphs}: where \(\mathbf{W}^k\in \Re^{{d_{\text{out}}}\times{d_{\text{in}}}}\) is the learnable weight matrix at layer \(k\) with input dimension \(d_{\text{in}}\) and output dimension \(d_{\text{out}}\), \(\sigma\) is the non-linear activation function, \(\mathbb{E}\) represents the element-wise mean of the neighborhood \(N(v_t)\), and the $(\cdot)$ symbol represents the matrix multiplication operation.
 Consequently, the embeddings at the final layer, \(\mathbf{h}_{v}^{(K)}\), where \(K\) denotes the number of layers, represent the learned latent representations of the vertices.
 We then train the model using the \ac{MSE} loss to minimize the difference between the reconstructed and input embeddings.
 The loss function is defined as: